aica-technology/package-template/README.md

 A software development kit for creating custom components and controllers for AICA applications.

 Full documentation for creating, testing and packaging custom components is available at https://docs.aica.tech/docs/category/custom-components.
-A page for creating custom controller is coming soon.
+A page for creating custom controllers is coming soon.

-You will need to have Docker installed in order to develop or build your package (see [Docker installation](https://docs.docker.com/get-docker/)), and to run the initialization wizard.
+[Docker](https://docs.docker.com/get-docker/) is required to initialize, develop and build your package.

 ## Create a custom package template repository